ros2/ros2_documentation/source/Tutorials/GettingStartedWithRos2Doctor.rst

 Most checks are categorized as warnings as opposed to errors.
 It’s mostly up to you, the user, to determine the importance of the feedback ``ros2doctor`` returns.
-If it does find a rare error in your setup, indicated by ``UserWarning: ERROR: ``, the check is considered “failed”
+If it does find a rare error in your setup, indicated by ``UserWarning: ERROR:``, the check is considered failed.

 You will see a message similar to this following the list of issue feedback: